To Play or to Die

 To Play or to Die (Spelen of Sterven) is a 1990 Dutch gay-related psychological drama film directed by Frank Krom in his directorial debut and co-written by Krom and Anne van de Putte based on a story by Anna Blaman.

 Plot

 In this short motion picture, schoolboy Kees is intelligent, introvert and sensitive, but gets ridiculed verbally and physically at an all-boys school by mindlessly cocky classmates and even insensitive teachers, especially in gym, where his physical weakness is mercilessly abused to make him a defenceless laughing stock in front of his smirking peers.

 His awakening sexual interest goes to boys, and in particular to Charel, a beautiful athletic classmate who probably feels an undetermined interest but would never risk admitting (possibly not even to himself) having any gay or bi appreciation, least of all for a 'sissy', and thus remains unresponsive to shy Kees' overtures.
-When the hunk finally comes over to Kees' place while his parents are away, a desperate disappointment with a tragical twist is in the making.
+When the hunk finally comes over to Kees place while his parents are away, a tragic twist is in the making as the ending shows Kees taking control by devising a plan of revenge against Charel.